RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: User Study

 \section{User Study}

-We conducted a qualitative user evaluation of \remixtape, in which we observed enterprise professional participants perform two activities reflecting \textbf{D1}---\textbf{D3}.
+We observed enterprise professional participants perform two activities with \remixtape~reflecting \textbf{D1}---\textbf{D3}.
 We adopted a methodology of reproduction and open-ended construction activities established in prior evaluations of interactive construction applications in the visualization literature~\cite{Amini2018DDS,ren2018reflecting}.
-In addition to respecting our participants' valuable time, this methodology also allowed to elicit candid feedback pertaining to \remixtape's usability and potential utility, as well as ideas for extending and integrating it into existing workflows.
+Respecting our participants' valuable time, this methodology also allowed to elicit candid feedback pertaining to \remixtape's potential utility, as well as ideas for extending and integrating it into existing workflows.
+Note that the goal of this study was not to generate objective evidence of utility or usability, but rather to present a qualitative reflection on \remixtape's plausibility~\cite{meyer2019criteria} informed by multiple subjective expert perspectives.